Flights to Brisbane

 About our flights to Brisbane, Australia

-Air New Zealand offers non-stop flights to Brisbane from Auckland, Wellington, and Christchurch throughout the year and three times a week from Queenstown.
+Air New Zealand offers non-stop flights to Brisbane from Auckland, Wellington, and Christchurch throughout the year and seasonally from Queenstown, three times per week.
 On all flights you have a choice of Seat, Seat + Bag and The Works fare types.
 Works Deluxe, Premium Economy and Business Premier are also offered on selected flights.
 The Auckland to Brisbane flight time is three hours and 45 minutes.

 Many of the best restaurants in Brisbane embrace the city's outdoor lifestyle by offering alfresco dining on decks and balconies with spectacular river views.